Commercial Lease Attorney Lake County Florida

 Additional Rent Commercial Lease; Commercial Real Estate Attorney Orlando

 Additional rent in a commercial lease is also known as tenant’s “proportionate share.”
 A tenant’s proportionate share may include a proportional percentage of the real estate taxes, water and sewer, insurance for the building, maintenance and repairs, and in some cases, HVAC repair or replacement (this is not an exhaustive list).
 A careful reading of a commercial real estate lease often reveals additional costs.
 An exact number may not always be calculable because tax assessments change on an annual basis.
 Insurance premiums also fluctuate and may cause uncertainty in the amount the landlord is charging the tenant.
 Depending on the type of business a lessee/tenant maintains, the utility costs may be significantly higher or lower than other building occupants, and thus may compel the landlord to assess the lessee for any overages.
-Jonathan Jacobs is a Commercial real estate attorney Orlando and a commercial real estate attorney Lake County Florida.
+A Commercial real estate attorney Orlando and a commercial real estate attorney Lake County Florida can help you understand common area rent, and all additional rent additions to commercial leases.

 Commercial Real Estate Costs: HVAC